 In Table 2, the minimum activation ∆Gs for the individual gas reactions with lithium in presence of moisture are listed with a comparison of their relative magnitude as well as the corresponding rate constant ratios.
 Noting to the released energy due to the fast and immediate reaction of water and lithium (≈ 430 kJ/mol) [18], it is evident why the presence of water enables the reaction of lithium with gases as obverted in literature [14, 15].
 In fact, this released energy is sufficient to overcome the energy barrier and then such reactions occur in moist environment.
-However, as high contents of moisture plays as a heat/energy sink, the use of low moisture contents is advised [16-18] and confirmed as well in TPC-kMC as discussed in next paragraphs.
+However, as high contents of moisture plays as a heat/energy sink, the use of low moisture contents is advised [16-18].

 Table 2.
 Comparison of kinetic competition in A/B gas separation using moist lithium [16]